Ondo farmer bags life imprisonment for defiling neighbour’s 6-year-old daughter

 Three witnesses, were called by the prosecutor which included the survivor, her father and a police officer.

-The trial Judge, thereafter convicted Agbomu and sentenced him to life imprisonment.

-Justice Fasanmi declared that “The convict (Agbomu) is hereby sentenced to life imprisonment for the defilement of a child, to serve as a deterrent to other, who might engage in such act.
+Justice Fasanmi declared that “The convict (Agbomu) is hereby sentenced to life imprisonment for the defilement of a child, to serve as a deterrent to others, who might engage in such act.

 Disclaimer